 References and Notes

-- My aplogies for not labeling Melbourne or Philip Island on these figures.
-For international readers, Melbourne and Philip Island are on the south coast of Australia, north of the island of Tasmania, just where there is an indent in the coastline.
+- My aplogies for not labeling Melbourne or Phillip Island on these figures.
+For international readers, Melbourne and Phillip Island are on the south coast of Australia, north of the island of Tasmania, just where there is an indent in the coastline.

 - Linking the Permian-to-Jurassic planation in Victoria to the Recessive stage of the Flood means that the Cretaceous sediments in the Otway and Gippsland basins were deposited during the Recessive stage.
 This contrasts with the Cretaceous sediments in the Great Artesian basin in Queensland and NSW which have been interpreted as being deposited during the Inundatory stage of the Flood (see Walker, T., The Great Artesian Basin, Australia, Journal of Creation 10(3):379–390, 1996).
 The question of whether these sediments were deposited as the waters were rising or falling is one that needs to be investigated further before coming to a definative conclusion.